 If you don’t want Chrome to save what you visit or download, you can always browse the web privately using Chrome's Incognito mode.
 You can also delete your history, cookies, and other information - all at once or just some from a specific period of time.
-Go here to learn more about Incognito mode, or go here to learn about how to delete your history in Chrome.
+Go here to learn more about Incognito mode or learn about how to delete your history in Chrome.

 Access Chrome's settings

-From Chrome, find the hamburger menu or icon with three vertical dots on the upper left, and then select Settings to access Chrome's full list of settings.
+From Chrome, find the hamburger menu (an icon with three vertical dots on the upper left) and then select Settings to access Chrome's full list of settings.
 Or just type chrome://settings/ in your omnibar.

 Learn basic keyboard commands

-There are tonnes of keyboard commands, but here are some worth remembering:
+There are lots of Chrome keyboard commands, but here are some worth remembering:

 - Ctrl/Command + T opens a new tab